 This often motivates an employee to work harder to have a better office of their own, which in turn instigates healthy competition amongst employees to perform better.

 5. Little Gossip:

-Gossip is a big problem for employees working in an open space layout as all are crowded in one big space and can easily interact with each other, which actually diminishes their efficiency.
+Gossip is a big problem for employees working in an open space layout as all crowded in one big space and can easily interact with each other, which actually diminishes their efficiency.

 6. Good for Health:

-In open offices, since all employees are jam-packed in one space, the chances of acquiring infections also increase as any employee who is infected with any contagious illness may spread the infection easily to others in that office.
+In open offices, since all employees jam-packed in one space, the chances of acquiring infections also increase as any employee who infected with any contagious illness may spread the infection easily to others in that office.

-Whereas, in a cellular office, chances of spreading of infections are diminished, since all employees are separated with the walls or partitions of their cubicles, thus, preventing germs to spread and keeping them healthy.
+Whereas, in a cellular office, chances of spreading of infections are diminished, since all employees are separated from the walls or partitions of their cubicles, thus, preventing germs to spread and keeping them healthy.